stylekit/stylekit.github.io/_posts/_temp/_2016-09-08-style-manager-optimization.md

 - [ ] More struct classes will speed things up probably.
 Style could be struct maybe?
 - [ ] Use Enum instead of constants?
 - [ ] consider to build selector.last hashtable that would speed things up even further
+- [ ] Figure out why copying values is faster than changing them.